SaiBacalso/SaiBacalso/README.md

 ## 🚀 About Me
 - 🔭 I'm currently pursuing my Bachelor's Degree in Information Technology at XU.
 - 🌱 I’m currently learning Full Stack Web Development and API creation.
-- 💬 Ask me about cats
-- 🐈 I have a black cat named Coke
 - 📫 How to reach me: <20220025829@my.xu.edu.ph>

 ## 💻 Tech Stack